etsangsplk/sputter/docstring/future.md

   (fut)

-This example produces a future called `fut` that converts the results of an asynchronous block into a vector.
+This example produces a future called /fut/ that converts the results of an asynchronous block into a vector.
 The `(fut)` call will block until the future returns a value.